BitcoinDesign/Guide/guide/payments/send.md

 The application can automatically estimate a fee and set it for the sender.
 This would normally prioritize the transaction to be included in a block as soon as possible.
 Since the fee rate may vary if the network is busy, you can give senders more fine grained fee controls so they can choose to optimize for faster confirmation, or lower fees.

-When allowing users to set their own fee, it is important to clearly communicate the estimated cost and confirmation time, along with some details on how the fee gets calculated ([see below](#How-are-transaction-fees-calculated)).
+When allowing the sender to set their own fee, it is important to clearly communicate the estimated cost and confirmation time.
+Be mindful that the way bitcoin fee's are calculated may not map to traditional financial experience so provide details on how the fee gets calculated.

-Human error with fee selection can lead to [costly mistakes](https://www.coindesk.com/dumb-mistakes-costly-bitcoin-losses).
-Someone can set a fee rate that's way too high, overpaying in fees or having transactions stuck for long periods of time if the fee is too low.
-For these reasons you should carefully consider if and how to expose transaction fees to users.
+Human error with fee selection can lead to [costly mistakes](https://www.coindesk.com/dumb-mistakes-costly-bitcoin-losses), and fee estimations are imperfect.
+Carefully consider if and how to expose transaction fees to senders.
 </div>

 **Variations**
 - Automatically set fee rate
-- Allow user to choose from presets
+- Allow sender to choose from presets
-- Allow user to enter a custom fee rate (advanced)
+- Allow sender to enter a custom fee rate (advanced)

 **Do's**